 Type of work

-The kind of work which children can do is tightly controlled by national and local regulations.
+The kind of work which children can do is controlled by national and local regulations.
 All work must be light duties only and not interfere with the child's education.

 13 year olds can only undertake part time employment in accordance with the Byelaws published in 1999.

 Many kinds of work are prohibited to children.
 This includes work in:

 - the preparation of food in any commercial kitchen (chip shop, burger bar, cafe etc)